TexasInstruments-Sandbox/edgeai-gst-apps-barcode-reader/README.md

 ./setup_barcode_demo.sh
 ```
 *  If the network fails, clone the zbar repository and download the barcode-modelartifacts on a PC, and transfer to the SD card manually, then rerun the setup script.
+*  Several additional python packages are needed for the webserver.
+If the EVM is behind a proxy, enter that information into the PROXY_INFO variable in the script.

 This will download several tools to the EVM.
 1. The script ([setup_zbar.sh](./scripts/setup_zbar.sh)) will download, compile, and install the "zbar" open source library for barcode decoding.
 Compiling zbar will take several minutes.